-Environmental Component Potential Impacts Mitigation Measures(s) If disruption of contaminated soils is anticipated at any time, ensure that contaminants are not released. ł Develop a communications protocol which includes timely resolution of ł complaints. ł
+Environmental Component Potential Impacts Mitigation Measures(s) If disruption of contaminated soils is anticipated at any time, ensure that contaminants are not released.
+Develop a communications protocol which includes timely resolution of complaints.

-Environmental Component Potential Impacts Mitigation Measures(s) Noise and Vibration 1 Noise Environmental noise may cause annoyance, disturb sleep and other activities, and affect human health.
+Environmental Component Potential Impacts Mitigation Measures(s) Noise and Vibration Noise Environmental noise may cause annoyance, disturb sleep and other activities, and affect human health.
 The severity of the noise effects resulting from construction projects varies, depending on: Scale, location and complexity of the project Construction methods, processes and equipment deployed Total duration of construction near sensitive noise receptors Construction activity periods (days, hours, time period) Number and proximity of noise-sensitive sites to construction area(s) Prior to commencement of construction, develop and submit a detailed Construction Noise Management Plan.
 The Construction Noise Management Plan shall: Document and commit to all measures to be taken for meeting the noise exposure limits documented in the Metrolinx Guide for Noise and Vibration Assessment (2020) at every directly exposed sensitive receptor and throughout the entire project.
 Determine the Zone of Influence for construction related noise based on the noise exposure limits outlined in the Metrolinx Guide for Noise and Vibration Assessment (2020) and taking into consideration the construction site, staging and laydown sites and hauling routes, each stage of the construction (including demolition), the overall construction schedule along with the schedule of each major component and associated major construction processes and equipment usage.
 Identify all sensitive receptors that fall within the Zone of Influence for construction related noise.
 Mitigation measures will be proposed for these sensitive receptors, and the effects of the proposed mitigation measures will then be evaluated using noise modelling.
-If results of the modelling indicate that any sensitive receptors still remain within the Zone of Influence for construction related noise, then the following shall apply: Additional mitigation is proposed and subsequently modelled until the sensitive receptor does not fall within the Zone of Influence; or If mitigation strategies are not viable, receptor based mitigation will be proposed.
-The Construction Noise Management Plan will include the temporary/permanent noise barriers indicated in the applicable noise and vibration construction neight which were not assessment report (2020), or where construction activities at any given site differ from those considered in this report, conduct modelling to evaluate the need fo Deversion of the line of the velop a Construction Noise Management Plan and properties the following requirements:
+If results of the modelling indicate that any sensitive receptors still remain within the Zone of Influence; or If mitigation strategies are not viable, receptor based mitigation will be proposed.
+The Construction Noise Management Plan will include the temporary/permanent noise barriers indicated in the applicable noise and vibration construction Noise Management Plan.
+Replace standard vehicle backup alarms with broadband alarms Inform local residents as practicable of construction activities identifying type of construction activation struction activaties for site power generators Use acoustic enclosures and mulfiers for site power generators Use activity or equipment specific noise barrie Devince The income many to the conversion of the investion of the invest of the investion of the investion of the investin of the inv velop a Construction Noise Management Plan and properties the following requirements: